 Alt and title attributes are parts of the web content that aren’t immediately visible, yet they are important to know and understand.

 Get help from Ian Pouncey’s articles: Alt attributes and Title attributes.
-Steve Faulkner, The Paciello Group, has been diligently updating the draft for HTML5: techniques for the provision of text alternatives – another resource to monitor.
-Finally, Vlad Alexander asks how web browsers should render alt text.
+Steve Faulkner, The Paciello Group, has been diligently updating the draft for HTML5: techniques for the provision of text alternatives provided an interesting study of how different browsers handle the alt text at the time: alt and title content display in popular browsers, 5 January 2010 by Steve Faulkner – another resource to monitor.
+Finally, Vlad Alexander asked how web browsers should render alt text.

 Definitely an area for technical communicators to monitor!